chm1975/chm/filecoin_consensus_visualization_toold.md

 **Proposal Type:*** `rfp`

 ## Summary
-This document outlines Protofire’s (a sub-division of Altoros) proposition on providing a  blockchain specialist developer team to build the Consensus Visualization Tool.
-We believe that we can build robust solution and contribute with our experience to Filecoin network community.
+This document outlines Protofire’s (a sub-division of [Altoros](https://www.altoros.com/)) proposition on providing a blockchain specialist developer team to build the [Consensus Visualization Tool](https://github.com/filecoin-project/devgrants/blob/master/rfps/rfp-consensus-visualization-tool.md#rfp-consensus-visualization-tool).
+We believe that we can build a robust solution and contribute with our experience to the Filecoin network community.

 ## Who we are

-[Protofire](https://protofire.io) is a team of engineers that helps providers of decentralized protocols, infrastructures and developer platforms to accelerate the growth of their ecosystems.
+[Protofire](https://protofire.io) is a team of engineers that helps providers of decentralized protocols, infrastructures and developer platforms accelerate growth of their ecosystems.
 By providing hands-on coding and contributions, Protofire specializes in supercharging developer adoption and network usage.
 We ship applications, smart contracts, and developer tools (SDKs/APIs/sample apps), as well as assist you in improving performance/cost of oracles.

-Having been interested in Filecoin, our team researched and checked the network to learn and understand the structure, scalability, and security.
+Having been interested in Filecoin, our team researched the network to get a deeper understanding of the structure, scalability, and security.

-Based on our experience working with different protocols, networks and as specialists in developing blockchain technologies, we propose our Protofire’s team to build the required tool.
+Having experience working with different protocols, networks and as specialists in developing blockchain technologies, we believe that our team qualifies as suitable for delivering the Consensus Visualisation tool.

 ## Project Description